Bulgarian arrested in Germany, charged with journalist's murder

 The Interior Ministry of the German state of Lower Saxony confirmed that a 20-year old suspect has been arrested in the city of Stade in the home of relatives’ on Tuesday night and was due to be brought before a magistrate on Wednesday.

-The body of the 30-year-old journalist, who police said had been raped, beaten and suffocated, was found on Saturday.
+The body of the 30-year-old journalist, who police said hadbeen raped, beaten and suffocated, was found on Saturday.

 On her last TV show, on Sept.
 30, Marinova introduced two journalists who were investigating suspected corruption involving EU funds and said her own show, “Detector”, on local television station NTV, would carry out similar investigations.